 As of this writing I’ve poured approximately 450 hours into the cartographic portrait, and the actual building-the-map part of building the map is done, available for your perusal and exploration: every building, tree, footpath and alleyway is there, along with a roughly equal amount of extramural territory, in comparable detail.
 It’s pretty damn fine, if I do say so.

 But there’s work, still, to be done: My goal is to produce a handsome PDF of plates exploring the city in a useful way for printing and gaming-with: grid plates that can be assembled into the entire map, and specially-chosen plates zeroing in on each neighborhood and other useful cuts.
-I also have multiple poster versions in mind that still require development, and new text to accompany the maps.
+I also have other versions in mind, along with new text to accompany the maps.

 But, the world being what it is today, I can't know for sure if I'll ever complete all of those, so I've made the complete master map, in multiple styles, available right now.
 This set currently contains the following:

 - Shadow River Interior Raster - 300dpi jp2k: A toned-and-textured poster map of the city interior (with extramural parts omitted), in 300dpi with max-quality JPEG2000 compression applied.

 - Shadow River Interior Raster - 600dpi HI-C: A toned-and-textured poster map of the city interior again, but this time at 600dpi with Hi-Compression applied.

 - Shadow River Vectors Complete Version A: My favorite screen-browsing version, this is the entire map, in resolution-independent vectors, with lots of color.
 It’s not very print-friendly but it’s nice for on-screen exploring.